MoreSunil/An-Agro-Advisory-Recommendation-System-for-Pomegranate/README.md

 # An Agro Advisory Recommendation System For Pomegranate

+# Primary Objective

+Create the image-based recommender and prediction system which helps to find the pomegranate diseases.

 # Dataset Used For Training
 Prepared the training dataset with help of domain experts.
 Here are the few imges of the traing dataset.